 However season three saw some major characters leave the show.
 Dacre Montgomery, who plays Billy, won’t be returning as his character died sacrificing himself to save Hawkins.
 And we also saw the tragic death of Hawkins’ chief of police Hopper, although the new trailer (watch above) revealed that the scruffy cop is in fact alive and (not so) well.

 In the teaser, he can be seen working on building a railway track somewhere in a very cold and frosty environment.

 In a press release, Netflix said: “We’re excited to officially confirm that production on Stranger Things four is now underway – and even more excited to announce the return of Hopper!
 Although it’s not all good news for our “American”; he is imprisoned far from home in the snowy wasteland of Kamchatka, where he will face dangers both human… and other.
 Meanwhile, back in the States, a new horror is beginning to surface, something long buried, something that connects everything…”

-In a new interview with Entertainment Weekly, Caleb McLaughlin has cast doubt over the future of the show, and its cast in particular.
+In a July 2020 interview with Entertainment Weekly, Caleb McLaughlin cast doubt over the future of the show, and its cast in particular.

 “It’s all up to [the show’s creators] Duffers and the writers if they want to keep going,” Lucas’ actor says.
 “Maybe they want to stop now.
 Maybe they don’t want to give anyone another season.
 Maybe they just want to leave you guys hanging like that.

 “I talk to people about this all the time, we can literally leave you guys hanging on the Upside Down.
 No one really knows what the Upside Down is, we just know what comes from it, like Demagorgons and like the Mind Flayer, but the Upside Down is an alternate dimension of our world.
 Our world is so big so there’s more than just Demadogs, and Demagorgons and Mind Flayers, so no one really knows.”